 This Intel® Media SDK tutorial sample keeps multiple encode tasks “in flight” simultaneously, and SyncOperation() is not called until absolutely necessary (when all surface input buffers have been exhausted).

-Like "simple_2_decode" tutorial sample this sample supports both Microsoft DirectX* 9 and DirectX* 11.
-For more details on this topic please refer to "simple_2_decode" sample description.
+For more details on implementing with video memory please refer to "simple_2_decode" sample description.

-This tutorial sample is found in the tutorial samples package under the name "simple_3_encode_d3d_async".
+This tutorial sample is found in the tutorial samples package under the name "simple_3_encode_vmem_async".
 The code is extensively documented with inline comments detailing each step required to setup and execute the use case.

 1 Requires a system with Intel® Turbo Boost Technology.
 Intel Turbo Boost Technology and Intel Turbo Boost Technology 2.0 are only available on select Intel® processors.
 Consult your PC manufacturer.
 Performance varies depending on hardware, software, and system configuration.
 For more information, visit http://www.intel.com/go/turbo